Wire transfer: European Union

-USA
+United States

 In the United States, domestic wire transfers are governed by Federal Regulation J and by Article 4A of the Uniform Commercial Code.

 US wire transfers can be costly.
 In 2016, among the 15 largest retail banks, the average fee for an outgoing domestic wire was $25.
 Incoming domestic wire fees were about evenly split between $0 (free) and $15.

 Australia

-In Australia, money transfers are primarily regulated by ASIC, there is sometimes further regulation by AUSTRAC in industries where money laundering or terrorism financing are a risk; such as money remittance services.
+In Australia, money transfers are primarily regulated by the Australian Securities & Investments Commission, there is sometimes further regulation by the Australian Transaction Reports and Analysis Centre in industries where money laundering or terrorism financing are a risk; such as money remittance services.
 Domestic transfers in Australia are generally free to consumers.
-International transfers can be costly, and banks will often charge a fee between $0 (free) and $20, and an FX margin (the difference between the interbank rate, and the rate that you are charged).
+International transfers can be costly, and banks will often charge a fee between $0 (free) and $30, and an FX margin (the difference between the interbank rate, and the rate that you are charged).
 Cheaper alternatives to the banks are available from foreign exchange brokers, who usually charge a lower fee and/or margin.